MUSIC CLIP - OSCAR PETERSON, “MOONGLOW”

 Welcome to Afterglow, I’m your host, Mark Chilla.

-This week on the show, we’re saluting trumpeter Clark Terry in honor of what would have been his 100th birthday.
+This week on the show, we’re saluting trumpeter Clark Terry.
 Terry had one of the longest, most prolific careers in jazz, stretching over 60 years and recording some 7000 different tunes.
 As a result, this legendary trumpeter and flugelhorn player can be heard on a number of excellent recordings with some notable singers.
 Coming up, I’ll highlight some of those recordings.
 We’ll hear Terry alongside vocalists like Dinah Washington, Joe Williams, Ella Fitzgerald and more.
 Plus we’ll get a taste of Terry’s own unique singing style.

 Mark Chilla here on Afterglow.
 On this show, we’re exploring the music of trumpeter Clark Terry [who would have turned 100 years old this week] and his time working with singers.
 Clark Terry had one of the longest careers in jazz, stretching from his work in the orchestras of Charlie Barnett and Count Basie in the 1940s, all the way to just a few years before he passed away in 2015 at 94.